The Big Sleep: Plot

-The next day, Marlowe visits General Sternwood, who remains curious about Rusty's whereabouts and offers Marlowe an additional $1,000 fee if he is able to locate him.
+The next day, Marlowe visits Sternwood, who remains curious about Rusty's whereabouts and offers Marlowe an additional $1,000 if he is able to locate him.
 On the way out, Marlowe returns Carmen's gun to her, and she asks him to teach her how to shoot.
 They go to an abandoned field, where she tries to kill him, but he has loaded the gun with blanks and merely laughs at her; the shock causes Carmen to have an epileptic seizure.
 Marlowe brings her back and tells Vivian he has guessed the truth: Carmen came on to Rusty and he spurned her, so she killed him.
-Eddie, who had been backing Geiger, helped Vivian conceal it by helping to dispose of Rusty's body, inventing a story about his wife running off with Rusty, and then blackmailing her himself.
-Vivian says she did it to keep it all from her father, so he would not despise his own daughters, and promises to have Carmen institutionalised.
+Eddie, who had been backing Geiger, helped Vivian conceal the killing by helping to dispose of Rusty's body, inventing a story about his wife running off with Rusty, and then blackmailing her himself.
+Vivian says she did it to keep it all from her father, so he would not despise his own daughters, and promises to have Carmen institutionalized.

 With the case now over, Marlowe goes to a local bar and orders several double Scotches.
 While drinking, he begins to think about Mona "Silver-Wig" Mars, but never sees her again.